• Skip to primary navigation

 Since a reader asked, I would like to reassure everyone who has doubts, this liqueur is not at risk of botulism.
 This recipe uses Alcohol 95% or vodka 50% of ethanol.

-Here is a study that proves botulism cannot grow in Alcohol: ”The growth and neurotoxin production (botulism) were delayed by an ethanol concentration of 4% ethanol and completely inhibited by a concentration of 6%”.
+A study proves botulism cannot grow in Alcohol: ”The growth and neurotoxin production (botulism) was delayed by an ethanol concentration of 4% ethanol and completely inhibited by a concentration of 6%”.

 Effect of Ethanol on the growth of Colstridium botulinum

-Botulism is a concern with home canning… not fermentation or infusions of fruits and vegetables.
+Botulism concerns home canning… not fermentation or infusions of fruits and vegetables.
 Here is more information about botulism from the USDA Food Safety and Inspection Service:

 More homemade liqueurs recipes